KhamidovDilshod/Management-Api-project/README.md

 # Management-Api-project
-This project created with following CLean Architecture guides
+This project created with following Clean Architecture guides